WRX Built Engine 101: Everything You Need to Know - Crawford Performance

 So, what separates the best from the rest?
 It comes down to three key pillars: a proven standard of excellence, meticulous engineering with high-quality parts, and a track record backed by a solid warranty.
 A truly exceptional built engine is one where every component is chosen and assembled with a specific performance goal in mind, ensuring that the final product is a harmonious system built for power and endurance.
 This holistic approach guarantees that you're not just getting more horsepower, but you're getting usable, dependable power that you can count on.
 It’s about trusting the hands that built it and the name behind the work.

-The Crawford Performance Standard
+The Crawford Performance Difference

 A builder's standard is their philosophy, and it’s shaped by experience.
 With decades spent pushing Subaru engines to their limits, we've learned exactly what works and what breaks.
 This extensive knowledge is the foundation of every engine we build.
 It informs how we design and manufacture our own performance parts, ensuring each component is engineered to withstand the intense demands of high-performance driving.
 Our standard isn't just about meeting a benchmark; it's about setting it, creating engines that deliver consistent, reliable power whether you're on the track or a winding back road.

-Precision Engineering and Quality Parts
+Why Precision Engineering and Quality Parts Matter

 Precision is non-negotiable in a high-performance engine.
 A top-tier build is meticulously assembled, or "blueprinted," to meet specifications that often surpass the original factory standards.
 This process ensures every clearance and tolerance is perfect, allowing all components to work together flawlessly.
 This attention to detail is what creates a smooth, reliable engine capable of handling immense stress.
 Of course, this precision is paired with superior WRX upgrades, including forged internals that provide the strength needed to support significantly more power than stock components ever could.